Metro Center in Springfield in Hampden County, Massachusetts — The American Northeast (New England)

 Topics.
 This memorial is listed in this topic list: Government & Politics.

 Location.
-42° 6.45′ N, 72° 34.992′ W. Marker is in Springfield, Massachusetts, in Hampden County.
-Memorial can be reached from Federal Street.
+42° 6.45′ N, 72° 34.992′ W. Memorial is in Springfield, Massachusetts, in Hampden County.
+It is in Metro Center.
+It can be reached from Federal Street.
 The marker is on the grounds of the Springfield Armory.
 The entrance is on Federal Street.
 Touch for map.
-Marker is in this post office area: Springfield MA 01105, United States of America.
+Memorial is at or near this postal address: 70 Byers St, Springfield MA 01105, United States of America.
 Touch for directions.